Contact Us 1-800-539-6119

 Estrogen Metabolism Assessment, Urine - Genova Test Kit

-The Estrogen Metabolism Assessment is a hormone test which evaluates how estrogen is being processed in the body and if the bad estrogens are being built up which may lead to cancer, both breast and prostate, osteoporosis, heart disease and autoimmune disorders.
+The Estrogen Metabolism Assessment is a hormone test that evaluates how estrogen is being processed in the body and if the bad estrogens are being built up which may lead to cancer, both breast and prostate, osteoporosis, heart disease and autoimmune disorders.

-Test Code: GD4213
+Test Code:

 Methodology:

-Specimen Type: Urine
+Urine

 Preparation: